dbuchwald/6502/Documentation/Blog/18_The_quest_for_14MHz.md

 This is something I've been meaning to write about for a long time, practically from the day I left the safe and cozy world of 65XX family of peripherals.
 Sure, one could argue that even the ROM/RAM chips used in Ben's build are not fully 65XX compatible, but using chips like the 26C92 UART controller (especially at higher clock speed) becomes interesting challenge on its own.

-I mentioned another parallel project I've been working on, and it has been really interesting for one more reason: I used Z80 CPU for it and I strongly recommend you take a look at this one as well some day.

-There is no shortage of projects similar to BE6502 but based on Zilog CPU, and it's really interesting to compare different chip philosophies.
+I mentioned another parallel project I've been working on, and it has been really interesting for one more reason: I used Z80 CPU for it and I strongly recommend you take a look at this one some day.
+There is no shortage of projects similar to BE6502, but based on Zilog CPU, and it's really interesting to compare different chip philosophies.
 Noticing these differences first-hand can really deepen your understanding of computer system architecture.

 And while it's not really relevant to what I'm writing here about, as a side note: I will probably revive my other project one day, for now I have very convenient Z80 RAM-only, Arduino Mega compatible development board with dual channel serial interface: